The Statistical Fairness-Accuracy Frontier: Proofs

 Thus,

-For the diagonal terms, interchanging the trace and expectation and applying invariance under cyclic permutations of the trace, we have By our subgaussianity assumption \ref{assumption:subgaussian} and standard moment bounds for subgaussian vectors (see, e.g., \cite{vershynin2018high}), we have, for some absolute constant $C > 0$:
+For the diagonal terms, interchanging the trace and expectation and applying invariance under cyclic permutations of the trace, we have By our subgaussianity assumption (Assumption \ref{assumption:subgaussian}) and standard moment bounds for subgaussian vectors \citep[see, e.g.,][]{vershynin2018high}, we have, for some absolute constant $C > 0$: